 Identify and reflect on the impact of addiction

 Discuss and prepare for triggers and difficult environments

 Alcohol Education Lecture Series

-You can participate in unaffiliated programs held on Sheppard Pratt’s campus.
+As a resident of The Retreat, you can participate in unaffiliated programs held on Sheppard Pratt’s campus.
 The free eight-week Alcohol Education Lecture Series provides education on:

 Signs and symptoms

 Each topic is presented independently, so residents can join the series at any time.

 Every week, a specialized addictions counselor meets with each resident who is facing a substance use disorder.
 These weekly sessions assess the nature of your relationship to substances and help motivate you along your path to recovery.

 We first perform a thorough addiction evaluation to get the full picture of the addiction and challenges you face.
 This evaluation helps